-Accumulated amortization of the investment in customer accounts at December 31, 1999 and 1998 was \$307.6 million and \$118.4 million.
+Accumulated amortization of the investment in customer accounts at December 31, 1999, 1998 and 1997 was 330.7 million, 139.8 million and 43.1 million, respectively.

 In conjunction with certain purchases of customer accounts, Protection One withholds a portion of the purchase price as a reserve to offset qualifying losses of the acquired customer accounts for a specified period as provided for in the purchase agreements, and as a reserve for purchase price settlements of assets acquired and liabilities assumed.
 The estimated expected amount to be paid at the end of the holdback period is capitalized and an equivalent current liability established at the time of purchase.